If you’re affected by an A-board ban and need an alternative to using pavement signs, Majisign can help!

 Alternatively, the exterior slimlock case is manufactured from aluminium and displays posters.
 Majisign’s posters can be printed on PVC, meaning that they’re able to withstand condensation;

 Majisign’s Edinburgh A-Board product is one half of the traditional a-board pavement sign and can be wall-mounted!
 Choose from a poster snap frame, or plain chalkboard.
+For wall-mounted solutions such as this, please contact the team.

 The main advantage of a pavement sign is that they’re easy to put out- just place on the floor!
 However with increasing limitations, we understand that your needs may be unique.
 We’re able to manufacture any sign, frame and other wooden display to meet your exact requirements.
 From general signage to bespoke shapes and printing, Majisign is able to help.